thatsIch/Minimal/README.md

 A custom launcher, which can handle seperate things

 * Calls a custom programs on keyword
-* can search specific list of webpage
+* Search specific list of webpage
-* can run websites
+* Open websites
-* can run normal windows commands
+* Run normal windows commands

 ### System Stats